- Optimizely Web Experimentation

 AND and OR conditions

 You can always add more conditions to your audience requirements.
-Optimizely provides two areas for you to add more conditions, depending on whether they are or or and conditions.
+Optimizely Web Experimentation and Optimizely Performance Edge provide two areas for you to add more conditions, depending on whether they are or or and conditions.

 What is the difference?
 Any new conditions you add to the or conditions box will expand your audience (to include any visitor who meets your first set of conditions or your second set), while conditions added to the and conditions box will shrink your audience (by requiring audience members to meet both your first and second set of conditions).